gpuweb/gpuweb/proposals/subgroup-matrix.md

         *   Stride >= number of matrix rows.
 *   Reinterpret data values between the shader scalar type and the external component type T, when those types differ.

-For a subgroup_matrix_left/right/result&lt;T, Cols, Rows>, loads and stores are out-of-bounds if the length of the array of the pointer argument is less than Offset + Stride \* Rows\* Cols.
+*   Note: `subgroupMatrixLoad` and `subgroupMatrixStore` describe Stride in terms of the external memory array element type.

 #### Attributes